 Eight international short films provide accounts of questionable practices and in some cases unacceptable conditions in prisons, as well as in a former mental hospital.
 They show how it is not just criminal offenders, but also victims of political persecution and people with disabilities who are subject to a particularly high level of state control: they are disciplined, subjugated and incarcerated.
 But the films also reveal the prisoners’ ability to adapt, solidarity in action and resistance.
 This raises the question: How will we treat people the state deems as non-conforming to society’s norms in future?

-The Braunschweig International Film Festival was founded in 1987 by a group of twenty film enthusiasts to expand the cinema on offer in the city.
-What started as a small grassroots project soon turned into a major crowd puller, which to this day presents film and music once a year on a large scale.
-Since 2002, the festival also invites renowned composers to Braunschweig and stages film concerts in cooperation with the State Orchestra of Braunschweig.
-For 30 years now, the festival has offered entertainment, new discoveries and discursive exchange.
+The Braunschweig International Film Festival (BIFF) was founded in 1987 by a group of film enthusiasts to expand the cinema on offer in the city.
+What started as a small grassroots project soon turned into a major crowd puller, drawing over 25,000 visitors each year.
+For 40 years now, the festival has offered entertainment, new discoveries and discursive exchange.
+The focus is particularly on promoting emerging European filmmakers.